 - H. pylori – Helicobacter pylori (H. pylori) is also a gut infection that can be a trigger for Hashimoto’s.
 It burrows into our stomach lining and secretes urease, which neutralizes stomach acid.
 This byproduct is toxic to epithelial cells (cells lining the surface of the gut), which leads to damaged cells, a disruption of tight junctions, and inflammation.
 It has also been shown that those with H. pylori often experience hypoglycemia symptoms, which is when one’s blood sugar dips too low, resulting in potential symptoms like lightheadedness, brain fog, and shakiness.
 One study followed 12 people with H. pylori and measured their post-meal serum insulin responses, post-meal plasma glucose levels, and the number and severity of postprandial symptomatic hypoglycemic (PSH) attacks, before and after treatment of H. pylori.
 Researchers found that insulin responses and post-meal glucose decreased significantly after eradicating the infection.
 They also followed the patients for one month after treatment, and found that the number and severity score of PSH attacks decreased significantly.
 (27)

 - Mold toxicity – Upon doing a quick search, I didn’t find any studies that show that mold toxicity can lead to blood sugar issues, but I have seen it clinically.
-In my years of functional medicine training and conversations and consultations with brilliant colleagues, I have also learned that Candida tends to overgrow when the opportunity arises, and mold creates the right environment for Candida, so there certainly can be a link.
+In my years of functional medicine training and conversations/consultations with brilliant colleagues, I have also learned that Candida tends to overgrow when the opportunity arises.
+Mold creates the right environment for Candida, so there certainly can be a link.
 In my experience, H. pylori overgrowth is also commonly present in people with mold toxicity.

 Control Blood Sugar Levels Naturally